 Banish bland Brussels sprout dishes from your dinner table and try this spicy and tangy sprout curry.
 Crunchy Brussels sprouts are a match made in heaven for this creamy sauce.
 This dish is so good that even sprout haters won’t turn it down.

 There’s nothing worse than a plate of bland and watery sprouts.
-It’s no wonder that Brussel sprouts prove rather a contentious vegetable when most people just resort to boiling them into oblivion.
+It’s no wonder that Brussels sprouts prove rather a contentious vegetable when most people just resort to boiling them into oblivion.
 Many a home chef has marvelled at the enormous amounts of leftover sprouts on the Christmas dinner table Yet they persist, year after year to prepare their sprouts the very same way.
 It’s like we’re stuck in some never ending loop of terrible sprout dishes.

 Don’t fret, here’s a dish that celebrates these wonderful crunchy brassicas in all their glory.
 This sprout curry packs tons of flavour and is delightfully simple.
 Don’t be scared by a somewhat extensive spice list, this curry is a doddle.
-It’s my favourite way to enjoy the mighty green orb that is the Brussel Sprout.
+It’s my favourite way to enjoy the mighty green orb that is the Brussels Sprout.

 How to make the perfect sprout curry

-Brussel sprouts have a distinctive earthy flavour that lends itself well to bold dishes.
+Brussels sprouts have a distinctive earthy flavour that lends itself well to bold dishes.
 A vegetable curry featuring sprouts is an excellent way to use up these small cabbages.
 In this recipe I’ve used a blend a chilli and spices to create a mild and smooth curry that blends well with the dense cabbages.
 Then at the last moment the dish is finished with some citrus to tone down the earthiness of the cabbage and elevate the sauce flavours.

 A tangy and spicy curry is my preferred curry to enjoy sprouts, but it’s most definitely not the only way.
 Follow these basic principles for a perfect curry each time.